 Park Hours: Park entrances are open 24 hours a day, 365 days per year.

-Park Fee: $25 per vehicle, valid for 1 day.
-If you plan to visit for multiple days, consider purchasing the Rocky Mountain National Park Annual Pass ($70) or the America the Beautiful Pass ($80 and valid for all of the national parks for one year).
+Park Fee: $25 per vehicle, valid for 1 day. $35 for a weekly pass.
+If you plan to visit Rocky Mountain National Park along with other national parks, consider purchasing the America the Beautiful Pass ($80 and valid for all of the national parks for one year).

-Get updates on trail closures and park conditions on the national park service website.
+As you plan your trip and just before your visit, get updates on trail closures and park conditions on the National Park Service website.